Respiratory Distress Syndrome

 RDS happens when a baby's lungs don't make enough of a fatty substance called surfactant (ser-FAK-tent) or it doesn't work as it should.

-Surfactant is made in the last few weeks of pregnancy.
+Surfactant is made in the lungs during the last few weeks of pregnancy.
 It helps tiny air sacs in the lungs called alveoli (al-VEE-oh-lye) open more easily.
 These sacs fill with air when a baby breathes after birth.
 Surfactant also helps keep the alveoli open when air leaves the lungs.